mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 Allows you to create special effects when this projectile hits an opponent player.

-### public virtual bool CanHitPlayer(Player target, ref int cooldownSlot)
+### public virtual bool CanHitPlayer(Player target)

 Allows you to determine whether this hostile projectile can hit the given player.
 Return false to block this projectile from hitting the target.
 Returns true by default.
-CooldownSlot determines which of the player's cooldown counters to use (-1, 0, or 1), and defaults to -1.

 ### public virtual void ModifyHitPlayer(Player target, ref int damage, ref bool crit)